JuliaDataScience/JuliaDataScience/contents/dataframes.md

 - What TV shows were rated by you but not by the other person?

 In the rest of this chapter, we will show you how you can easily answer these questions in Julia.
-To do so, we first show why we need a Julia package called DataFrames.jl.
+To do so, we first show why we need a Julia package called `DataFrames.jl`.

 ```{=comment}
 TODO: Add a comparison with Excel to see where Julia is better.